best data visualization tool

 Let's go through some of its cons to understand the tool better.

-• It does not support multiple languages and is only available in english.
+• It does not support multiple languages and is only available in English.

 • It does not support other platforms.